felimomo/Walleye-Revised-Paper/fisheries.md

 Under what conditions can RL uncover "pretty good" policies—akin to Hilborn’s concept of pretty good yield—that balance competing objectives?
 How can RL be extended to support harvesting decisions in spatially structured systems, where local heterogeneity and connectivity complicate management?
 And how might RL help design policies that reconcile performance with justice, especially in contexts where Indigenous strategies such as rotational harvests fall outside the scope of conventional management strategy evaluation?
-These questions present a technical challenge to harvest control theory and feedback policy design, particularly because optimization of feedback policies has historically been limited to low-dimensional policy functions that rely solely on stock biomass as the predictor for harvest.
+These questions address technical challenges to harvest control theory and feedback policy design, particularly because optimization of feedback policies has historically been limited to low-dimensional policy functions that rely solely on stock biomass as the predictor for harvest.
 We believe RL offers a flexible computational framework that makes these questions tractable and provides a path toward answering them.